 In the Mediterranean basin, agriculture is by far the main user of water resources, and irrigation is a crucial field practice influencing crop productivity and product quality.
 In addition, irrigation is a major driver of solute transport in arid and semi-arid environments, having an important role in the potentially negative impacts of improper water management on soil salinization and aquifer pollution.
-The challenge is therefore to improve irrigation water productivity while minimizing the possible environmental risks associated with irrigation.
+The challenge is therefore to improve irrigation.
 Technical solutions to be derived will have to consider current procedures and governance settings that might prevent the real scale adoption of improved irrigation technologies within the farmers' communities in the Mediterranean.